God, Our Healer

 Normally, I shamefully dart out of the service before the healing portion begins, where ministry team members gather at the front of the church to announce an emotional or physical ailment God’s put on their heart, and people respond asking for prayer.
 In the short time I’ve been going, tumors and cancer have been reported gone, lifelong chronic pain instantly healed, and spiritual bondage broken.
 It’s amazing to witness, but I always have three boys waiting for Friday night movie night to start at home, and I’m good with my worship fix.

 But this past Friday, I was desperate, and I was there for the whole show.
 I was actually expecting a miracle.
-I had just gone through one of the roughest relational experiences of my life, and I was determined to stay, and wait my prophetic word to be spoken….”I sense someone needs to break a soul tie….”
+I had just left a long-term relationship, and was struggling… and I was determined to stay, and wait my prophetic word to be spoken….”I sense someone needs to break a soul tie….”
 And then I would humble myself and get healed so I could promptly return to my happy joyful self.

 I sat.
 And sat.
 And I waited.
 And waited.
 When I tell you that just about every ailment and emotional need was announced, it is only with the slightest exaggeration.
 Joint stiffness.
 Stomach issues.
 Elbow pain, bad knees, skin rashes, it was alike a mid-17th century healing camp.
 Familial relationships restored, marriages re-bonded, and I think a Jewish person came to Christ.
 I actually think they might have covered every heartache the human soul can encounter.
 Sans post-breakup wounds.